Counselling for Anxiety: What You Will Learn & How it Helps

 The good news about it being largely caused by what’s happening in your mind is that it means you can gain control over it.
 You don’t have to wait for the world or other people to change (the exception being of course unless you are in a dangerous environment or relationship — then, those do need to change, and quickly).

 Right up front, however, I want to acknowledge that there are many situations where anxiety is entirely normal and appropriate.
 Exam time at uni?
 Waiting on a medical diagnosis for yourself or a loved one?
 Going to a job interview for a position you really want?
-As long as the anxiety isn't completely crippling, it's a bit unreasonable to just expect yourself to sail through these periods of time unbothered.
-I like to discuss with clients in these situations whether they would deem the anxiety they are experiencing as expected in proportion to the situation they are facing.
+As long as the anxiety isn't completely crippling, it's unreasonable to just expect yourself to sail through these periods of time unbothered.
+I like to discuss with clients whether they would deem the anxiety they are experiencing as expected in proportion to the situation they are facing, or whether it feels like it exceeds that and needs some extra attention.

 If the anxiety feels out of proportion, and/or is seriously impacting your ability to function, there are many ways we can try to intervene to make it less distressing.